EulerProject/EulerX/README.md

 # Introduction

-Euler is an open source toolkit (mostly written in Python) for merging taxonomies and visualizing the results. (see https://sites.google.com/site/eulerdi/ for more info).
+Euler is an open source toolkit (mostly written in Python) for merging taxonomies (taxonomical organized datasets) and visualizing the results. (see https://sites.google.com/site/eulerdi/ for more info).

-We have all the CleanTax++ source code, EulerDLV source code, and a bunch of use cases in this toolkit.
+We have all the CleanTax++ source code, EulerASP source code, and a bunch of use cases in this toolkit.
 CleanTax++ is a modified version of CleanTax which was firstly developed by Dave Thau.
 CleanTax/CleanTax++ are built upon Prover9/Mace4 reasoning software.
-EulerDLV is a brand new taxonomy reasoning tool that Mingmin built from scratch.
-EulerDLV is built based on DLV.
+EulerASP is a brand new taxonomy reasoning tool that Mingmin built from scratch.
+EulerASP is built based on popular ASP reasoners DLV and clingo/gringo.

 # Structure of this toolkit
 src-ct/             # directory of CleanTax++ source code src-ct/main.py      # main entry of CleanTax++ source code

-src-el/             # directory of EulerDLV source code src-el/euler        # main entry of EulerDLV source code
+src-el/             # directory of EulerASP source code src-el/euler        # main entry of EulerASP source code

 example/            # directory of all the use cases example/runct.sh    # shell script to run CleanTax++, see the example section for more information